rocketblend/rocketblend-desktop/README.md

 Data is stored locally as `.yaml` files alongside your `.blend` files, facilitating easy sharing and syncing of project information.

 > [!NOTE]
-> Please note that RocketBlend Desktop is still in development and may undergo significant changes as it continues to evolve and is not yet ready for general use.
+> Important: RocketBlend Desktop is currently under active development and still evolving.
+As such, expect significant changes, potential bugs, and incomplete features.
+We recommend holding off on using it until it reaches a more stable release.

 ![Image of RocketBlend desktop application](docs/assets/rocketblend-desktop-dev.png)